Harshit2747/vsdsquadron-mini-internship/README.md

    * It is 32-bit instruction set.it has various instruction some of the basic instruction are R,I,S,B,J.

  Identify the istruction types and formats for each RISC-V instruction provided:
-   1. R-Type Instructions (e.g., ADD, SUB, AND, OR, XOR, SLT, SRL, SLL)
+   1. R-Type Instructions(Register/register):-These are instructions use only registers as source and destiantions.
+This instruction type is mostly used for arithmetic and logic operations involving the ALU. (e.g., ADD, SUB, AND, OR, XOR, SLT, SRL, SLL)

    *  Format: funct7 rs2 rs1 funct3 rd opcode
    *  Length: 32 bits